It's winter, and I need signs of spring! These signs will have to be in my house because they sure aren't outside!

 Of course, I had to add some bunnies to my mantle!
 Perfect for the upcoming Easter.

 This wreath is so pretty and was very easy to make!
 I'll have to do a quick tutorial for you soon.

 It's just an inexpensive grapevine wreath.
-I used artificial forsythia (the yellow flowers) around the whole wreath.
+I used some artificial forsythia (the yellow flowers) around the whole wreath.
 Then I added some artificial tulips.
-All were tied onto the vine with a naturally colored thin ribbon (or use twine).
+All were tied onto the vine with a natural colored thin ribbon (or use twine).